andymadge/andymadge.github.io/_posts/2007-08-30-drag-and-drop-an-itunes-playlists-songs-into-a-folder.md

 ---
 id: 44
-title: 'Drag and drop an iTunes playlist&#8217;s songs into a folder'
+title: Drag and drop an iTunes playlist's songs into a folder
 date: 2007-08-30T10:59:15+00:00
 author: AndyM
 layout: post